After violence forced them to flee, Nigerian sisters rebuild ministry anew

 Their new neighbors are farmers and traders whom Akpah described as "peaceful, nice and warm people."

-"We intend to do exactly what we did in Shuwa," said Akpah, walking around the grounds of their new home, a spacious compound adorned with flowers, green grass, and a huge statue of the Virgin Mary.
+"We intend to do exactly what we did in Shuwa," said Akpah, walking around the grounds of their new home, a spacious compound adorned with flowers, green grass, and a Grotto of Our Lady Of Perpetual Help*.

 "In the near future, we also plan to run a retreat center where people can come and have some quiet time with the Lord."